The Katalon Blog

 1. Selenium - Open-source Automation Testing Framework

 Selenium is a well-known open-source framework used for automating UI tests.
 It is widely used in the testing industry and can automate test scripts on different operating systems like Linux, Mac, and Windows, as well as various browsers such as Chrome, Firefox, Internet Explorer, and Headless Browsers.
-Although it is extremely versatile and can be used for any purposes, Selenium requires a lot of coding expertise to fully leverage its power.

 Key features: